epam/edp-cluster-add-ons/README.md

 ## V2 Add-ons Approach with ArgoCD ApplicationSet

 In the V2 add-ons approach, we leverage the power of ArgoCD's ApplicationSet feature.
-The ApplicationSet is a new API resource that represents a group of Argo CD Applications.
+The ApplicationSet is an API resource that represents a group of Argo CD Applications.
 It allows us to deploy multiple applications as a set, which can be useful when dealing with microservices, multi-tenant environments, or deploying applications at scale.

 The ApplicationSet controller **automates** the process of generating Argo CD Applications based on a list of parameters.
 It can retrieve these parameters from different sources like Git files, JSON/YAML/TOML ConfigMaps, or even from cluster resources.